Construction Project Management Services and Construction Books

 I’m sure the history most of us learned at school has changed?
 But how is this possible – history is history and can’t change?
 Unfortunately people view history from different perspectives, and the hero in one person’s version of history could be the villain in another’s version of the same historical event.
 Most history school books are distorted in some way to give the version of history that suits the current values and norms, which are often dictated by the government of the day.
 So too in construction, we have to understand how reliable the history is that we are getting.

-The history of past projects is often distorted by who is telling the story.
+The history of past construction projects is often distorted by who is telling the story.
 After all, the project manager is always quick to blame the estimator for errors that were made in the pricing document which cost the project money.
 The estimator will blame the project manager for a poor project result.
-Project managers are quick to claim that they and the construction methods selected were the reason for a project’s success, when a large proportion of the success could be ascribed to the project price and schedule having ‘fat’.
+Project managers are quick to claim that they and the construction methods selected were the reason for a project’s success, when a large proportion of the success could be ascribed to the project price and construction schedule having ‘fat’.
 In fact, maybe the project could have been even more successful if other construction methods were chosen, if another more diligent project team had managed the project.
-Using that same project team, that appeared successful, on another project sometimes leads to problems which then surprise management.
+Using that same project team, that appeared successful, on another construction project sometimes leads to problems which then surprise management.

 It is important that facts are recorded accurately so that there can be no debate about what went wrong and what mistakes were made.
 It’s important that systems are in place to monitor and record the health of a project.
 That reports and meeting minutes are accurate.
 That facts don’t get changed or go missing.
 But of course it is equally important to question and analyse the data that’s presented, so that inaccuracies are detected.